varmaaman229/HandFreeComputer/README.md

 ```

-# Hi, I'm Vishnu! 👋
+# Hi, I'm Akash! 👋

 ## Lessons Learned
-It was my first hackathon.
+It was my Second hackathon.
 The Problem statement was so interesting that i was stuck to the computer screen straight 24 hrs, No Sleep, No distraction, complete focus...

 Key Learnings